Is a mortgage secured or unsecured debt?

 Collateral

 As we’ve discussed, collateral is something you put up as security when you take out a secured loan.
-This means that if you don’t pay back the loan, the lender has the legal right to seize that asset or property so they can regain their losses.
+This means that if you don’t pay back the loan, the lender has the legal right to seize that asset or property so they can recoup their losses.
 When you offer a home for collateral, a lender has what’s called a lien on the property.
-Once you pay off the loan, the lien disappears, and the home is all yours.
+The lien gives them a legal claim to the property that they can use to recover money owed.

 Loan conditions

 Unsecured loans usually have stricter requirements than secured loans because they are riskier for the lender.
-They have a lot more to lose if you fail to pay back a loan without collateral, so they want to be sure you’re a trustworthy borrower likely to pay it back.
+They have a lot more to lose if you fail to pay back a loan without collateral, so they want to be sure you’re a creditworthy borrower likely to pay it back.

 Credit score requirements